 - Don’t mislead your audience.
-If your email contains a coupon code for a 10% discount code, don’t try to trick them into opening the email by saying something like “Dinner?”
+If your email contains a coupon code for a 10% discount, don’t try to trick them into opening the email by saying something like “Dinner?”

 - If possible, include some sense of urgency.

-More than half of people open email on smartphones, per Litmus, so it’s important to optimize your emails for mobile devices.
-Many email service providers automatically do this, but it’s important to test across devices to maintain a positive and consistent experience.
+Many email service providers do this automatically, but it’s important to test across devices to maintain a positive and consistent experience.

 Remember, the sooner you start, the better.
 Every day without these campaigns is a day you could be generating more sales effortlessly.

-About the author: John McIntyre is the founder of ReEngager, an agency that helps ecommerce stores increase sales with email marketing.
+About the author: John McIntyre is the founder of Drop Dead Copy, an agency that helps ecommerce stores increase sales with email marketing.

 To create automated email sequences you need to have an email service provider (ESP) that includes automation features (such as Klaviyo, Shopify Email, MailChimp) and an email list to send your emails to.

 With these two things in place, you can set up email sequences that trigger on specific behaviors, such as buying items, signing up for a newsletter, abandoning carts, and more.